The Waterboys (album): Songs

 "A Girl Called Johnny" had been released both as a seven-inch and as a 12-inch single in March 1983, preceding the album by four months.
 The song, a tribute to Patti Smith, "narrowly failed" to become a hit.
 The B-side on the seven-inch was "The Late Train to Heaven", the "Rockfield mix" of which was eventually released on a re-issue of A Pagan Place, the group's next album.
 The twelve-inch contained "Ready for the Monkey House", the Another Pretty Face song "Out of Control" and an acoustic version of "Somebody Might Wave Back", the last of which would appear in a full studio version on A Pagan Place.

 "December" was also released as a single (for the Christmas season) in both seven-inch and twelve-inch formats, with similar commercial results.
 The seven-inch's B-side was "Where are You Now When I Need You?", while the twelve-inch included an alternate recording of "The Three Day Man" and "Red Army Blues", a song that would be included on A Pagan Place.

 An extended live version of "Savage Earth Heart", a song which had eventually become a "live show stopper" was re-released as a B-side on the single for "Is She Conscious?" from A Rock in the Weary Land.

+Critical reception

+Upon its release, Neil Haverson of the Herts and Essex Observer considered the Waterboys to "breathe new life into the stale and stagnant musical form [of] rock" and called Scott "a mixture of Mick Jagger and Bruce Springsteen".
+He described the album as "deeply personal, from the religious discussion on 'December', the savage intensity of 'I Will Not Follow' to the anger, damnation and finally hope on 'Savage Earth Heart'".
+He concluded, "The Waterboys have arrived like a tidal wave.
+Dive in and drown."
+Robin Denselow of The Guardian predicted Scott would achieve success in the future "if the current trend for more passionate pop keeps up, for he mixes a blend of Sixties and Seventies influences with a welcome freshness and enthusiasm".
+He continued, "With an impassioned voice and good piano work to help him, he should do well when he settles into a style more distinctively his own."